 1.Booking our accommodation

 In any case, we decided to stay in a hotel.
 But not just any hotel, we choose a hotel with an onsen or hot spring for a more localised experience in Osaka since we’ll not be heading to Hakone on this trip.
 Never mind that it will be Summer in Japan, we are not going to let the chance slip for an immersive authentic onsen experience.
-Get my pun there 🙂

 There are many hotels with onsens that boast of scenic views however they also tend to be far from the city.
 We managed to book the Dormy Inn Shinsaibashi Hot Spring that is in the heart of Osaka, close to Dotonbori and received pretty good reviews from Trip Advisor.

 For Tokyo, we booked the Hilton Tokyo Bay Hotel as they are one of the 6 Tokyo Disney Resort hotel partners.
 The hotel provides complimentary shuttle to Maihama station where you can hop on the ‘Disney Resort line’ station for a train ride to Disneyland themeparks.
 Plus being Hilton Gold members, we get to enjoy a free upgrade with breakfast.
-Yipee!

-2. Buy a JR pass in advance
+2. Buy JR pass in advance

-In case you didn’t know, JR passes can only be purchased by tourists visiting Japan from foreign countries for sightseeing and they can only buy them outside of Japan.
+JR passes can only be purchased by tourists visiting Japan from foreign countries for sightseeing and they can only buy them outside of Japan.

 You can refer to this link for the list of authorised JR pass sales agents and we bought our 7 days passes from Klook, where we paid S$543 for two adults and one child.